 Mennah heads Science Exchange's business development efforts.
 She is passionate about using the Science Exchange platform to create high-impact partnerships for customers with complex research needs.
 Mennah joined Science Exchange from Sigma-Aldrich, where she spent over 10 years leading sales and business development efforts with scientists and executives at top biotechnology and pharmaceutical companies.

-Tess builds Science Exchange’s online and offline community of scientists and providers.
+Tess owns people, organizational and cultural issues at Science Exchange.
 She is a geologist by training, but also worked closely with Guy Kawasaki to build his online community and fan base.
 Tess has a M.S. in Geological Sciences from UCSB where she reconstructed Indian monsoon variations during the last 100,000 years.

 Poyi leads the user experience and user interface design of Science Exchange.
 He has an art & design background from University of California, Berkeley, and previously worked with several Silicon Valley startups, leading their design directions.